-If you're looking for IBM WPS Interview Questions for Experienced or Freshers, you are at right place.
+If you're looking for IBM WPS Interview Questions & Answers for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research IBM WPS has a market share of about 0.5%.
 So, You still have opportunity to move ahead in your career in IBM WPS Development.
 Mindmajix offers Advanced IBM WPS Interview Questions 2018 that helps you in cracking your interview & acquire dream career as IBM WPS Developer.

 Q. What is the difference between long running process and Short running process?